oasis-tcs/csaf/csaf_2.1/prose/edit/src/distributing.md

 ### Requirement 8: security.txt

 In the security.txt there MUST be at least one field `CSAF` which points to the `provider-metadata.json` (requirement 7).
-If this field indicates a web URI, then it MUST begin with "https://" (as per section 2.7.2 of [RFC7230]).
-See [SECURITY-TXT] for more details.
+If this field indicates a web URI, then it MUST begin with "https://" (as per section 2.7.2 of [cite](#RFC7230)).
+See [cite](#SECURITY-TXT) for more details.

-> The security.txt was published as [RFC9116] in April 2022.
+> The security.txt was published as [cite](#RFC9116) in April 2022.
 At the time of this writing, the `CSAF` field is in the process of being officially added.

 *Examples 125:*